“Stand up straight and realize who you are, that you tower over your circumstances.”

 The typical way we are told to fix our posture is to stand up straight, lift your head, and throw your shoulders back.
-To maintain this position is very fatiguing.
+To maintain this position as the only way to gain true correct posture is very fatiguing and not evidence based.

-It is vital to understand how our mental health affects our posture.
-It’s no surprise that people under chronic stress generally have more of a slumped posture.
 One of the amazing qualities of the diaphragm is that it can improve both posture and stress.
 Yes, diaphragmatic breathing actually lowers your stress levels.
-There was a study a few years ago out of Stanford that studied the effects of breathe work in veterans suffering with PTSD.
+There was a study out of Stanford that studied the effects of breath work in veterans suffering with PTSD.
 PTSD can be shown as a prime example of both emotional and physical tension.
-Breath work is breathing with the diaphragm in specific patterns like inhale, hold, exhale.
+Breathwork is breathing with the diaphragm in specific patterns like inhale, hold, exhale.
 The results they found were amazing.
-Through breath work, the veterans experienced a calmer mind and a calmer body plus were able to reduce their medication.
-They were reported to have more focus and less reactiveness.
-Why is this?
-Not only is there a better flow of oxygen to the brain and body but diaphragmatic breathing actually helps to reduce the fight or flight response of the body and enables the rest and digest response.

 Through breathwork, the veterans experienced a calmer mind and a calmer body plus were able to reduce their medication.
 They were reported to have more focus and less reactiveness.
 How so?
 Not only through a better flow of oxygen to the brain and body but diaphragmatic breathing actually helps to reduce the fight or flight response of the body and enables the rest and digest response of our nervous system

 Diaphragmatic breathing can improve your stress response, improving core and pelvic floor efficiency and improving spinal and trunk mobility.
 The breath is a pretty powerful tool.